What is cultivated meat?

 End product considerations

-Some cultivated meat prototypes have been taste-tested but many sensory characteristics are unknown.
-Knowledge from meat science and food scientists can help create the full range of cultivated meat products that compete with or outperform their conventional counterparts on taste, quality, and nutrition.
+Some cultivated meat prototypes have been taste-tested, but many sensory characteristics are unknown.
+Meat scientists and food scientists can use their knowledge to help create a full range of cultivated meat products that compete with or outperform their conventional counterparts in taste, quality, and nutrition.

 photo courtesy of UPSIDE Foods